nelsonjchen/c3-faux-touch-keyboard/README.md

 1. Prepare the cable from your computer or phone to the keyboard.
 Make sure that you have a female USB-A port coming *out* of your computer or phone from which you can plug in the keyboard's included male USB-A to USB-C cable.
 Without this, the keyboard will not power on.
 You should have these materials from the Bill of Materials section.
 2. Put the USB-C end of that setup next to the keyboard.
-3. Disassemble the keyboard.
+3. Disassemble the bottom of the keyboard.
 There are 4 screws on the back of the keyboard.
 Keep one of the screws handy for the next steps.
-4. Unscrew them and take off the bottom.
-There will be an acrylic cut out.
+4. There will be an acrylic cut out.
 You will see the `CH552G` microcontroller.
 5. Take out the acrylic cut out so you have a bit more space
 6. Put the keyboard on its back atop a soft surface like a mousepad or a towel.
 7. Ensure you can can see `R12` resistor pad.